-Views that were printed in sharply defined black and white collotype with their titles printed in a separate press run in letterset.
+Views were printed in sharply defined black-and-white collotype, with their titles printed in a separate press run in letterset.

 Views that were printed as tinted halftones with divided backs.